ISPEL-ECU/question_generation/README.md

   <h4>/distractors.R</h4>

   Contains the distractor banks for all three difficulty levels of a given question generation topic.
 The banks are subdivided by difficulty level(qa_level), question_type, and distractor type.
-Each corresponding difficulty level can tbe customized to allow for different distractors based on each question type asked, with the distractor_type variable corresponding to 1 individual distractor of the group of three to be paired with each correct answer.
+Each corresponding difficulty level can be customized to allow for different distractors based on each question type asked, with the distractor_type variable corresponding to 1 individual distractor of the group of three to be paired with each correct answer.

   <h4>/questions.R</h4>

   Contains the question banks for all three difficulty levels of a given question generation.
 The banks are subdivided by difficulty level(qa_level), question_type, and question_style.
 Question_type refers to different questions for a given difficulty level, while the question_style variable refers to different wordings or stylings for the same question.

+  <h2>Formatting Conventions<h2>

+  Here I will outline a brief topic in pseudo code to give an idea of the formatting conventions used for topic generation:

+  <h4>get_sample_topic_level_1</h4>

+  qa_level <- question difficulty number
+  question_type <- sample(range of number of question types)
+  question_style <- sample(range of number of question styles)

+  questionText <- get_sample_topic_set_question(with inputs of qa_level, question_type, and question_style)

+  setGeneration
+  #uses sourceSets, setNotation, or sequentialSets functions

+  correct <- answer
+  #perform set manipulations to generate and define correct answer

+  define distractors list (vector(mode="list", length = number of distractors))

+  for(i in (1 : number of distractors)) :
+  	current item in list <- get_sample_topic_set_distractor()

+  sourceSets <- formatListAsSet(sourceSets)
+ #formatting sourceSets for the API

+ insertSetStrings(sourceSets)
+ #formatting the formatted sourceSets into question strings for the topic.

+ questionContents_c(questionText, sourceSets)
+  #Question concatenation

+  toSend <- list(content, correct, distractors)

   <h2>Endpoints in Detail</h2>